-The historical role of fire in the bottomland hardwood ecosystem is unclear (Wade and others 2000).
-Drought probably played a role and low- to moderate- intensity wildfires may have been frequent (Lentz 1931, Toole and McKnight 1956).
+Bottomland hardwoods-The historical role of fire in the bottomland hardwood ecosystem is unclear (Wade and others 2000).
+Drought probably played a role, and low- to moderateintensity wildfires may have been frequent (Lentz 1931, Toole and McKnight 1956).
 Low-intensity fires are the norm in these forests because fuel loads are generally light (except after damaging wind and ice storms) due to rapid decomposition on these moist, humid sites.
-In canebrakes, fire intensity is much higher but fire severity is low except during drought.
-Large fires can only occur after extended drought, usually as a dry fall followed by a dry spring.
+In canebrakes, fire intensity is much higher, but fire severity is low except during drought.
+Large fires can only occur after extended drought, usually when a dry fall is followed by a dry spring.

-4.1.6 Other community types
+Other community types-

-Embedded within pine and floodplain ecosystems were numerous other ecosystems such as depressional wetlands, including Carolina bays, limesinks, cypress ponds and savannas, gum ponds, bay swamps, pitcher plant bogs, shrub bogs and spring seeps (Stanturf and Schoenholtz 1998).
-During prolonged dry periods, fire can enter these wetlands from adjacent upland communities (Wharton 1977, Kirkman and others 1998).
-When rainfall is more normal, periodic fire keeps hardwoods from invading and capturing upland sites (Wells 1928, Heyward 1939, Oosting 1942, Barrett and Downs 1943, Chaiken 1949, Wahlenberg 1949, Platt and Schwartz 1990, Harcombe and others 1993).
+Embedded within pine and floodplain ecosystems were numerous other ecosystems such as depressional wetlands, including Carolina bays, lime sinks, cypress ponds and savannas, gum ponds, bay swamps, pitcher plant bogs, shrub bogs, and spring seeps (Stanturf and Schoenholtz 1998).
+During prolonged dry periods, fire can enter these wetlands from adjacent upland communities (Kirkman and others 1998, Wharton 1977).
+When rainfall is more normal, periodic fire keeps hardwoods from invading and capturing upland sites (Barrett and Downs 1943, Chaiken 1949, Harcombe and others 1993, Heyward 1939, Oosting 1942, Platt and Schwartz 1990, Wahlenberg 1949, Wells 1928).
 As the interval between fires increases, the hardwood midstory also increases in height and leaf area, shading out herbaceous groundcover.
 When the continuity of the herbaceous understory is broken up and its ability to spread fire is reduced, the hardwoods expand until they eventually dominate the site.

-4.2 Piedmont Region
+Piedmont Region

-The Piedmont Region is a transition topographically and ecologically between the Coastal Plain and the Appalachian Mountains.
+The Piedmont region is a transition topographically and ecologically between the Coastal Plain and the Appalachian Mountains.
 Pine and hardwood species from these adjacent regions overlap in the Piedmont, often occurring together in mixed pine-hardwood stands.
 Fire behavior may differ considerably between these regions, however, even in plantations, because of very different understory species assemblages.
+Nevertheless, fire regimes are similar, depending upon site and stand conditions, particularly the amount of pine versus hardwood in a stand.
+The following discussion focuses on shortleaf pine, which is more widespread in the Piedmont and mountains than in the Coastal Plain.